 Let’s work on normal 8-hour sleeping cycles and healthy meals.
 Let’s work towards regularity and physical empowerment.
 Eating has become a difficult thing for me.
 Most days, I need to force feed myself.
 This year, I will eat three full meals a day.
 I will not let depression deprive me of my physical health as well as mental.
 Let’s make 2017 the year of physical and mental improvement.

 3. Make plans and stick to them.

 My sweet mother-in-law surprised me with an awesome planner for my birthday because she knows I am a huge list-maker.
 I have to write things down to organize my thoughts.
-In 2017, I am promising myself that I will make plans, and stick to them.
+This year, I am promising myself that I will make plans, and stick to them.
 No more lame excuses to reschedule and flake-out on scheduled activities.
 Anxiety and depression won’t keep me from the accomplishments, memories and moments I know I deserve to have.
-2017 will bring clear direction and experiences we can all count on.
+This year will bring clear direction and experiences we can all count on.
 We just have to fight for them.

 4. Expose yourself to new experiences outside your comfort zone.